 Not every product available on the market will turn into a brand.
 For this to happen, the customer must believe that the purchase of a specific product will bring him tangible benefits that will enrich or facilitate his life.
 A brand can develop its own personality.
 Thanks to it, the brand becomes more expressive.
 There are brands so expressive that they emanate a kind of magnetism.

 Good brands provide the company with high income and guarantee that this will be maintained in the long run.
-Therefore, they have real financial value, which is the result of the perceived value in the eyes of the consumer.
-It is the consumer who decides the fate and value of a given brand.
-Rynkowa brand value comes from its ability to create a unique, unique meaning in the minds of consumers.
+They therefore have a real financial value, which is the result of their perceived value in the eyes of the consumer.
+It is the consumer who decides the fate and value of a brand.
+The market value of a brand derives from its ability to create a unique, unmistakable meaning in the minds of consumers.

 The value of a brand in the eyes of consumers depends on three factors: